How to Take Advantage of Multithreaded Programming and Parallel Programming in C/C++

 Take advantage of the benefits of parallel programming in C/C++:

-That’s because Helix QAC applies secure coding standards.
-It runs sophisticated dataflow analysis.
-And it delivers better results, with fewer false positives and false negatives than other tools.
+That’s because Helix QAC and Klocwork applies secure coding standards, runs a sophisticated dataflow analysis, and it delivers better results, with fewer false positives and false negatives than other tools.

 - Get more out of your processors.